Skip to main content

 Artificial languages may have classifications as diverse as the sum of structural characteristics, purposes, and inspirations that creativity can achieve.
 With this in mind, the classification that follows is based on David J. Peterson (2015, p.18), since it is one of the most recent works among the specialists involved in the area and should therefore be broader.
 Not entering into these details, we can mention some:

-Interlingua: International auxiliary language created in 1951 by the International Auxiliaru Language Association located in New York, U.S.A.
+• Interlingua: International auxiliary language created in 1951 by the International Auxiliary Language Association located in New York, U.S.A.
 The development was essentially carried out by the linguist of German origin, Alexander Gode.
 It is based broadly on the Latin lexicon.

-Na’vi: Fictional language spoken by the extra-terrestrials of Pandora the cinematographic production "The avatar".
+• Na’vi: Fictional language spoken by the extraterrestrials of Pandora in the cinematographic production “Avatar.”
 Created by American Paul Frommer around 2005.

-I've come across many other conlangs having very difersified features and objectives at the Facebook Conlang group.
+I’ve come across many other conlangs with very diversified features and objectives in the Facebook Conlang group.
 There can be even thousands of constructed languages nowadays.
 Each day it proves to be an amazing world to get acquainted with and even to be deeply studied.
-Menkind is usually passive in relation to language.
-Creating languages through which one can speak, may represent at least a message to our species.
+Mankind is usually passive in relation to language.
+Creating languages through which one can speak may represent at least a message to our species.
 I leave this site to anyone who wants to know a little more about the subject and the hybrid language I created.

 Versão em Português